Properties of the Multiphase Outflows in Local (Ultra)luminous Infrared Galaxies: Results

 In Fig. \ref{fig:density_all} we show the electron density distribution of all spaxels of the narrow and broad components which trace dynamically quiescent gas in the disc and gas in the outflow, respectively.
+The blue and red distribution show the electron density values for the narrow and broad components, respectively.
 For each [SII] component we require a SNR of at least 2 for both sulphur lines.
+We observed very little change in these relative distributions even if we increase the S/N threshold to 3 (or even 5) for each of the sulphur lines (although the statistics becomes (much) poorer).
+As mentioned above, densities outside the interval 50--5000~cm$^{-3}$ should be considered as lower/upper limits at the corresponding boundaries, as the [SII] doublet ratio is little sensitive to the electron density outside this interval.
 To account for the fact that for nearby galaxies we have more spaxels and therefore the distribution might be biased towards them, we weigh spaxels of each galaxy differently.
 We do that in such a manner that each galaxy contributes equally to the final histogram regardless of the number of spaxels in the broad and narrow components.
 This is done by weighing each spaxel by the inverse of the total number of spaxels in the galaxy to which this spaxel belongs.
-The blue and red distributions in Fig. \ref{fig:density_all} show the electron density values for the narrow and broad components, respectively.
-The distributions are wide because we add up several galaxies with different densities, but there is also a considerable range of densities in each individual galaxy as well as the uncertainty associated to individual measurements.
-We fit these distributions with Gaussians (shown as black dashed lines in Fig. \ref{fig:density_all}) and obtain the following centroids: $\mu_{\rm broad}$ = 485~cm$^{-3}$ and $\mu_{\rm narrow}$ = 144~cm$^{-3}$, and dispersions $\sigma_{\rm broad}$ = 0.41~dex and $\sigma_{\rm narrow}$ = 0.52~dex.
+The distributions in Fig. \ref{fig:density_all} are wide because we add up several galaxies with different densities, but there is also a considerable range of densities in each individual galaxy as well as the uncertainty associated to individual measurements.
+We fit these distributions with Gaussians (shown as black dashed lines in Fig. \ref{fig:density_all}) and obtain the following centroids: $n_{\rm e,broad}$ = 490~cm$^{-3}$ and $n_{\rm e,narrow}$ = 145~cm$^{-3}$, and dispersions $\sigma_{\rm broad}$ = 0.41~dex and $\sigma_{\rm narrow}$ = 0.52~dex.
+If the values outside of the range 50--5000~cm$^{-3}$ are ignored, the density of the outflow remains the same and the density of the narrow component is $n_{\rm e,narrow}$ = 190~cm$^{-3}$.
 The density of the outflowing gas is on average a factor of three higher than the density of the disc.
 This trend remains even if we do not weigh spaxels differently as described above.
 The trend is also robust if we consider spaxels where both components are present (i.e. we include only parts of the disc where we also have an outflowing component).
-The density of the broad component also does not change if we apply more stringent criteria for the identification of the outflowing gas, such as we require a minimum blueshift of -100~km~s$^{-1}$ and a width of $\sigma_{\rm broad}$ >150~km~s$^{-1}$ for the broad component to ensure we trace outflowing gas with the broad component.
+The density of the broad component also does not change if we apply more stringent criteria for the identification of the outflowing gas, such as we require a minimum blueshift of --100~km~s$^{-1}$ and a width of $\sigma_{\rm broad}$ >150~km~s$^{-1}$ for the broad component to ensure we only trace outflowing gas with the broad component.
 The finding is equally clear both in galaxies with higher AGN fraction ($\alpha_{\rm bol}$>0.5) and with lower AGN fraction ($\alpha_{\rm bol}$<0.5).
-The galaxies with stronger AGN show slightly higher densities ($\sim$ 0.1-0.2~dex higher) for the narrow and broad components.
-In Appendix \ref{fig:density_agn_vs_sf_host}, we show that AGN host galaxies have on average a higher disc density than star forming galaxies.
+The galaxies with stronger AGN show slightly higher densities ($\sim$ 0.1--0.2~dex higher) for both the narrow and the broad components.
+In Appendix \ref{fig:density_agn_vs_sf_host}, we show that AGN host galaxies have on average a higher disc electron density than star forming galaxies.
 In a forthcoming paper, we will show the electron densities in several individual galaxies.